 PROGRESSIVE BENEFIT FORMULA

-Social Security employs a progressive formula that intentionally returns a higher percentage of wages to low- and average-wage earners than it returns to those who have had high earnings.
+Social Security employs a progressive formula that intentionally returns a higher percentage of wages to low and average-wage earners than it returns to those who have had high earnings.
 Lifetime earnings directly factor into Social Security's progressive benefit formula.
 African Americans, on average, have lower levels of lifetime earnings than white workers.
 Thirty-five percent of African-American workers born between 1931 and 1940 had lifetime earnings that fell into the bottom fifth of earnings received by workers born in these years.
 Conversely, only 11 percent of African American workers had earnings that placed them in the highest fifth of workers.
-The median earnings of working-age African Americans who worked full-time, year round in jobs covered by Social Security in 2010 were about $35,000, compared to $41,500 for all working-age people.
-In 2010, the average annual benefit for African Americans receiving retired worker benefits was $13,617, compared to $14,122 for all working-age Americans.
+The median earnings of working-age African Americans who worked full-time, year round in jobs covered by Social Security in 2012 were about $35,000, compared to $42,500 for all working-age people.
+In 2012, the average annual benefit for African Americans receiving retired worker benefits was $14,514 for men and $11,974 for women, compared to $16,794 for all men and $12,550 for all women.
 As a result of their over-representation among workers receiving the lowest earnings and their under-representation among workers receiving the highest level of earnings, African Americans gain from Social Security's progressive benefit formula.

-Because low-wage DI beneficiaries also gain from the program's progressive benefit formula, low-wage, disabled workers benefit from two aspects of the program.
+Because low-wage DI beneficiaries also gain from the program's progressive benefits formula, low-wage, disabled workers benefit from two aspects of the program.
 African Americans are disproportionately represented among both disabled workers and low-wage earners.
 Moreover, it is important to note that DI benefits are paid not only to disabled workers but to the families of such workers as well.
-African-American children make up 21 percent of the children receiving benefits because a parent is disabled.
-African American children make up about 15 percent of all children in the country, so they benefit disproportionately from Social Security's DI component.
+African-American children receiving benefits because a parent is disabled represent a larger share of children receiving benefits than their percentage representation in the population at large, so they benefit disproportionately from Social Security's DI component.

 Among workers who live until retirement age, African Americans are expected to receive benefits for fewer years than white or Hispanic retirees because they have shorter life expectancies.
 While African American workers have a higher probability of dying before retirement and of living fewer years after retirement, their families are more likely, as a consequence, to receive Social Security survivor benefits.
-In 2010, 23 percent of the children who received Social Security survivor benefits were African American, though representing only 15 percent of all children.
+The percentage of African American children who received Social Security survivor benefits is higher than their percentage representation in the population of all children.
 Furthermore, while it is true that African-American men die at younger ages, they usually die at dramatically younger ages, rather than dying at or just prior to retirement.
 When African-American and White males reach the age of 65, the actual difference in their life expectancy has decreased to about two years.
 And because African Americans are more likely to draw an early retirement at the age of 62, the difference in the number of years that African-American and White males receive benefits is further reduced to less than two years.